 7 Reliable and Growing Career Areas in Pennsylvania (PA)

 Most Americans are aware of Pennsylvania's rich historical importance.
 But a lot of people might not know just how significant the state's economy is to the nation today.
-In the first quarter of 2019, it ranked as the sixth-largest economy in the U.S.1
+At the end of 2019, Forbes described the state as having the sixth-largest economy in the U.S.

 Plus, this state—officially called the Commonwealth—also has a steadily growing population, which is helping to fuel new opportunities for all kinds of existing and aspiring professionals.
-In fact, between 2010 and 2040, Pennsylvania expects to see more than an 11-percent increase in its number of residents—from about 12.7 million to roughly 14.1 million.2 That's one reason why employment projections show a possible 5.5-percent increase in the number of Pennsylvanians holding jobs between 2016 and 2026.3
+In fact, a Center for Rural Pennsylvania report shows that between 2010 and 2040, Pennsylvania could see more than an 11-percent increase in its number of residents—from about 12.7 million to roughly 14.1 million.
+That's one reason why the Pennsylvania Department of Labor & Industry's Center for Workforce Information & Analysis (CWIA) predicts a possible 5.5-percent increase in the number of Pennsylvanians holding jobs between 2016 and 2026.

 Of course, more and more, the available jobs require some type of post-secondary training.
 Many PA schools know this, which is why they offer programs that are directly targeted at helping students enter in-demand fields with the skills to perform on day one.
 They are also easy to find.
 Career and technical schools in PA are located across the state, from Philadelphia to Pittsburgh and from York to Scranton.

 Manufacturing has been one of Pennsylvania's major industries for a long time.
-And with more than 14,400 manufacturing businesses located in the state, the industry continues to thrive.4 But energy production, especially natural gas extraction, has emerged as another important sector.
+And the sector continues to thrive, with more than 18,900 manufacturing businesses located in the state, according to the Pennsylvania Department of Community and Economic Development.
+But energy production, especially natural gas extraction, has emerged as another important sector.
 Together, these two industries employ many thousands of skilled tradesmen and women.
 Yet, they don't even account for the whole picture.
 Check out these statistics for the period between 2016 and 2026:

-- Going forward, a total of more than 29,000 job openings in Pennsylvania could be available every year in construction and extraction occupations, from welding to plumbing to building inspection.3
+- Going forward, a total of more than 29,000 job openings in Pennsylvania could be available every year in construction and extraction occupations, from welding to plumbing to building inspection.

-- Each year, close to 4,400 openings could become available for carpenters, over 2,800 for electricians, and almost 1,600 for HVAC technicians.3
+- Each year, close to 4,400 openings could become available for carpenters, over 2,800 for electricians, and almost 1,600 for HVAC technicians.

-- Over 55 percent of Pennsylvania households have at least two vehicles.2 And, annually, almost 4,400 openings may be generated for automotive mechanics and auto body technicians.3
+- Over 55 percent of Pennsylvania households have at least two vehicles, according to the Pennsylvania State Data Center.
+And, annually, almost 4,400 openings may be generated for automotive mechanics and auto body technicians.

 2. Healthcare and Social Services

 Like so many other places in America, Pennsylvania is experiencing changes in its population demographics as baby boomers become seniors.
-The numbers tell the story: Between 2010 and 2040, the number of Pennsylvanians aged 65 to 69 is expected to rise by over 22 percent.
+The numbers tell the story: Between 2010 and 2040, the number of Pennsylvanians aged 65 to 69 is expected to rise by almost 22 percent.
 But the rate of growth gets even higher in the older-age brackets.
-For instance, the population of those aged 75 to 79 will likely grow by 91 percent.
-And the number of residents aged 85 and older may almost double with a growth rate of 99.5 percent.2
+For instance, the population of those aged 75 to 79 will likely grow by 91.6 percent.
+And the number of residents aged 85 and older may almost double with a growth rate of 98.4 percent.
+Those numbers come from the Center for Rural Pennsylvania report.

 Of course, seniors are not the only users of the healthcare system.
 But in many areas, they do account for the largest group.
 And that means all kinds of employers related to health, medical, and social services are increasingly in need of additional workers with the right qualifications to fill demand.
 Just have a look at some of the facts:

 - During the period from 2016 to 2026, over 12,300 job openings could occur in Pennsylvania's healthcare and social assistance sector annually.
-They include nearly 9,500 openings for registered nurses, about 3,200 for practical nurses, and more than 2,070 for dental assistants and hygienists.3
+They include nearly 9,500 openings for registered nurses, about 3,200 for practical nurses, and more than 2,000 for dental assistants and hygienists.

 - As the state's population increases, the number of people employed in health or social care will likely increase significantly as well.
-For example, between 2016 and 2026, employment of health practitioners and technical workers may grow by 12 percent.
-Other good examples include home health aides (26.8 percent), massage therapists (22.4 percent), medical secretaries (16.9 percent), and substance abuse counselors (14.5 percent).3
+For example, between 2016 and 2026, employment of health practitioners and technical workers may grow by 10 percent.
+Other good examples include home health aides (26.8 percent), massage therapists (22.4 percent), medical secretaries (16.9 percent), and substance abuse counselors (14.5 percent).

-Pennsylvania ranks seventh in the U.S. for the number of professionals employed in high-tech industries.
-In fact, about 435,170 of the state's residents work at over 17,000 technology-focused establishments.5
+The Cyberstates guide to the U.S. tech sector ranks Pennsylvania as seventh in the U.S. for the number of professionals employed in high-tech industries.
+In fact, about 435,170 of the state's residents work at over 17,000 technology-focused establishments.

 4. Business, Legal Assisting, and Finance

-Annually, almost 28,600 openings may occur in the years between 2016 and 2026 for Pennsylvania jobs related to business and financial operations—including almost 6,950 for bookkeeping and accounting clerks..3 And when it comes to the legal sector, the numbers are just as compelling.
-Between 2016 and 2026, the employment of paralegals and legal assistants is expected to increase by almost 15 percent.3
+Annually, almost 28,600 openings may occur in the years between 2016 and 2026 for Pennsylvania jobs related to business and financial operations—including almost 6,950 for bookkeeping and accounting clerks.
+And when it comes to the legal sector, the numbers are just as compelling.
+Between 2016 and 2026, the employment of paralegals and legal assistants is expected to increase by almost 15 percent.

 5. Creative Media and Design

 Film is emerging as one of Pennsylvania's most intriguing industries thanks in part to state tax credits and the region's distinctive mix of urban environments, natural wilderness, and rural settings.
 As a result, fresh opportunities are being created for all kinds of creative and technical professionals like multimedia artists, animators, and audio technicians.
-In fact, from 2017 to 2018, production spending on films, TV shows, commercials, and similar projects totaled over $2.68 billion in Pennsylvania.6
+In fact, from 2018 to 2019, production spending on films, TV shows, commercials, and similar projects totaled over $2.94 billion in Pennsylvania, according to a report from the Department of Community and Economic Development.

 And talented creative workers outside of the film industry can also find good employment in Pennsylvania.
-For example, the number of employed graphic designers in the state is projected to grow by about 29 percent between 2016 and 2026.3
+For example, the number of employed graphic designers in the state is projected to grow by about 1,034 per year between 2016 and 2026.

 With a diverse combination of big and small towns, scenic forests, and world-class cultural venues, Pennsylvania has a unique charm that's prized by tourists.
-In fact, tourism contributes about $41 billion to the state's economy, generating more than 490,000 jobs in the sector.4
+In fact, the Department of Community and Economic Development has found that tourism contributes about $41 billion to the state's economy, generating more than 490,000 jobs in the sector.

 History buffs visit the state for its many meaningful attractions.
 In Philadelphia, they can see the Liberty Bell and explore where the Declaration of Independence was signed.
 And other attractions of great historical significance across the state include places such as Gettysburg National Military Park, Valley Forge, and Strasburg.
 Some visitors even make a point of seeing how the Amish live up close.

 Of course, food is always on the agenda of most tourists.
-So, when you combine the dining out demands of both visitors and residents, it's no surprise that over 498,670 people were employed as chefs or other food service workers in Pennsylvania in 2016.3
+So, when you combine the dining out demands of both visitors and residents, it's no surprise that 498,670 people were employed as chefs or other food service workers in Pennsylvania in 2016.